super call may use wrong receiver object

 from a.rb:8:in `'

-Updated by ujihisa (Tatsuhiro Ujihisa) almost 10 years ago
+Updated by ujihisa (Tatsuhiro Ujihisa) over 10 years ago

 - Status changed from Open to Assigned